 Born in Leeds County, Ontario on 27 August 1854, son of Thomas and Eliza Rogers, he was educated at Athens, Ontario.
-He began farming in Manitoba in 1878, where he served as Reeve of the Rural Municipality of North Cypress, a member of the executive of the Manitoba Grain Growers’ Association, and a candidate for the Brandon constituency in the 1881 provincial by-election.
-He moved to British Columbia in 1907 and founded the real estate business of Rogers, Nesbitt & McRae.
-On 14 May 1890, he married Margaret Ann Stinson (1870-?) at Brandon.
-They had one son and eight daughters.
-Rogers died on 6 September 1933, in the Rural Municipality of Daly, at the home of one of his daughters.
+He began farming in Manitoba in 1878, where he served as Clerk (1882-1883) and Reeve (1899-1900)of the Rural Municipality of North Cypress, a member of the executive of the Manitoba Grain Growers’ Association, and a candidate for the Brandon constituency in the 1881 provincial by-election.
+He owned and published the Carberry News (1890-1894).
+In 1907, he moved to British Columbia and founded the real estate business of Rogers, Nesbitt & McRae.
+On 14 May 1890, he married Margaret Ann Stinson (1870-?) at Brandon and they had one son and eight daughters, including Mary Eliza Rogers (1891-?), Olive Rogers (1893-?), Ruby Rogers (1894-?), Byron William Rogers (1896-?), and Hazel Rogers (1899-?).
+He died on 6 September 1933, in the Rural Municipality of Daly, at the home of one of his daughters.

 1901 Canada census, Automated Genealogy.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “First Carberry settler dies,” Winnipeg Free Press, 8 September 1933, page 6.

 Carberry Plains, Century One: 1882-1892 by Carberry History Committee, 1982, page 193.

 We thank Frank Korvemaker for providing additional information used here.